uuverifiers/autosat/LivenessProver/README.md

 ## Usage

-On a Linux/UNIX system, SLRP can be invoked using the provided script:
+SLRP requires Java 1.8 to run.
+On a Linux/UNIX or Mac system, SLRP can be invoked using the provided script:

 ```
 > ./slrp benchmarks/herman-linear.txt